shashankpritam/shashankpritam.github.io/content/cv.md

 ---

 # Shashank Pritam
 I avoid using social media because I have found it has lost it's charm, novelty and usefulness.
-Additionally, as a full-time graduate student my free time has become quite limited.

 You can find my work here: